derektata/gh-notify/README.md

 **WARNING**: I did not include rate limiting in this project, because my configuration is set to run at regulated intervals, and it's well under the amount of API calls per hour limit.

 **NOTE**: This program requires a `config.json` in the root of the project/binary directory to run properly.
-Running the build script will first run `./scripts/config`, generate a `config.json` file, and ask you for your personal Github API token.
-Then it will run `./scripts/build` and automatically build a binary using the latest version of `node` for your system.
-After that is finished, the binary/config will be located inside `bin`.

 Example `config.json`:
 ```json